LI7XI/AudioAnalyzerDocs/docs/handler-types/handler-types.md

 ?>Note this is the only handler type that provides an [index](/docs/plugin-structure/child?id=index) range for the child measures to use, which mean any handler that is using it as a source will have an index range as well.

+?>This handler type provides an array of values, which you can specify the value index using [index](/docs/plugin-structure/child?id=index) option in child measures.<br/> Any handler that is using this handler as a source will have an array of values as well.

 #### BandResampler

-Handler of type `FFT` is not very useful on it's own, while you still can retrieve values from it, its recommended to use a `BandResampler` after it, and retrieve values from that instead.
+Handler of type `FFT` is not very useful on it's own, while you still can retrieve values from it, you **should** use a `BandResampler` after it, and retrieve values from that instead.

 It will give you a better control of which frequency bands you want to retrieve and the results will look much better.